p00ya/chrome-discord-bridge/cmd/install-host/README.md

 ## Uninstallation

+On macOS and Linux, simply delete the manifest file from Chrome's directory:

+ *  macOS: `~/Library/Application\ Support/Google/Chrome/NativeMessagingHosts/`
+ *  Linux: `~/.config/google-chrome/NativeMessagingHosts`

-Delete the manifest file from Chrome's directory (`~/Library/Application\ Support/Google/Chrome/NativeMessagingHosts/` on macOS).
+On Windows, delete the manifest file from whichever directory you ran `install-host` from, and delete the registry key under `HKEY_CURRENT_USER\SOFTWARE\Google\Chrome\NativeMessagingHosts\` using `regedit`.